Welcome to InCHIP’s “K” Award Writing Group!

 When you are ready to submit drafts, simply submit them via the Group’s Google Drive folder.
 There will be a folder for each meeting.

-We will be kicking the group off during the Fall of 2018 and will be meeting on the following dates and times:
+This program began in the Fall of 2018.
+We will be meeting on the following dates and times:

 InCHIP’s Colloquium Room (Room 14) on the first floor of the Ryan Building.
 Directions to InCHIP can be found here.